skysty/TaskTracker.WebApi/README.md

 # TaskTracker.WebApi
-in this project used scoped  dependency injection entity frameworkCore net core 5.0
+in this project
+1)used scoped  dependency injection
+2)entity frameworkCore
+3)net core 5.0